Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Discussion

-In future work, the effect of Orchestral Music Mode may be examined under different tasks, such as when the robot is performing a regular hardware test or beginning new services.
-It is also worth exploring under which conditions the Orchestral Music Mode is distracting, annoying, or confusing, such as cases where people are focusing in quiet desk areas.
+In future work, the effect of orchestra Music Mode may be examined under different tasks, such as when the robot is performing a regular hardware test or beginning new services.
+It is also worth exploring under which conditions the Orchestra Music Mode is distracting, annoying, or confusing, such as cases where people are focusing in quiet desk areas.
 Additional music samples, mixes, and volumes could be deployed inside the existing music framework.
 Another direction in future work is investigating the use of music sounds beginning \textit{before} the robot starts to move, as a pre-signaling mechanism, rather than exactly when the robot moves.
+It would be beneficial in the future to conduct a broader case study, and examine if earlier or later exposures to the robot would alter human perceptions of them.

 Finally, as this feature emerged from a co-creation process between musicians, artists, roboticists, and engineers, the research team is compelled to embark on more interdisciplinary feature design, where such differing forms of expertise collaborate towards a shared end.
 In doing so, novel corners of the robotic feature design space are explored and can lead to positive outcomes.